Roles & Responsibilities of the Cooperating Teacher

 - Make written observations of student teacher’s teaching endeavors (Note: One formal observation each week is the general expectation.
 It is recommended that you prepare a brief summary for the three-way conferences during the mid-quarter evaluation and the final evaluation.
 (The college field supervisor will explain the process in more detail.)

-- The PDE should complete at least one "Student Teaching Observation Form” assessment forms each week.
+- The CT should complete at least one "Student Teaching Observation Form” assessment forms each week.

-- The formative & summative forms will be provided to the PDE & supervisor and should provide the basis for in-depth conferences during which time the teacher candidate’s strengths and needs can be assessed.
-Joint conferences between the teacher candidate, the PDE, and the supervisor are recommended at the beginning, middle, and end of each student teaching experience.
+- The formative & summative forms will be provided to the CT & supervisor and should provide the basis for in-depth conferences during which time the teacher candidate’s strengths and needs can be assessed.
+Joint conferences between the teacher candidate, the CT, and the supervisor are recommended at the beginning, middle, and end of each student teaching experience.

 - Professional development educator’s responsibility to the student teaching supervisor: